sciop-portfolio/Labyrinth/README.md

-# location
+# Labyrinth
-Doodling with JavaScript
+Part 1 of Doodling with JavaScript

-Two sample scripts: a visual representation of Prim's algorithm and the game of snake.